Author: Joe Kizlauskas

 A Yankee requires you to pick four selections to be able to place it.
 This can be four horses, four football teams, or any other sports and if you want you can combine different sports to give yourself a bet across many sports.
 This means a wide range of people place yankee bets, it isn’t confined to just one sport.

-If you are betting in sports where each way betting is available then you can also place an each way yankee on your selections, with the place terms being dictated by each individual event that you are betting on.
+If you are betting in sport, such as horse racing, where each way betting is available then you can also place an each way yankee on your selections, with the place terms being dictated by each individual event that you are betting on.

 When you are choosing your yankee selections, you need to keep a couple of things in mind.
 The first is that you need at least two winners for you to have a return, and the second is that inside a yankee is an accumulator bet on all four of your selections to win.
 With this in mind, don’t aim for too many outsiders, go for selections you think are going to win, otherwise, you may find yourself with one big priced winner, but no returns on your bet.